skalenetwork/sgxwallet/README.md

 ## Try instantly in simulation mode

-The easiest way to try the sgxwallet server is to run in in
+The easiest way to try the sgxwallet server is to run it in
 insecure simulation mode that emulates an SGX processor.
 Once you are familiar with the server, you can enable sgx on your machine and run it in secure production mode.